Lauren LoGiudice: Early life and education

 After attending Lakme Fashion Week in Bombay, LoGiudice decided to pursue acting back in New York.
-When she returned, she studied at the most prestigious acting schools and teachers in New York: Michael Howard Studios and the T. Schreiber Conservatory, as well as privately with Lynn Singer and Scott Freeman.
+When she returned, she studied at Michael Howard Studios and the T. Schreiber Conservatory, as well as privately with Lynn Singer and Scott Freeman.

-Shortly after, LoGiudice met writer Sharyn Jackson and the two created the infamous "Victoria" party.
+Shortly after, LoGiudice met writer Sharyn Jackson and the two created the "Victoria" party.
 They continued to produce a yearly Golden Girls event, attended by Rue McClanahan's estate.

-Content Creator
+Comedian

 LoGiudice wrote “Queens Girl,” an autobiographical solo show.
 LoGiudice toured the play in New York, San Francisco, Portland and New Orleans.
 Stockholm Pride invited LoGiudice to perform Queens Girl in their cultural festival.
-The production was noted by Backstage as a valuable performance and marketing tool.
+The production was noted by Backstage.

 LoGiudice formed a production company with Kelsy Chauvin called Over/Under Productions and produced three short films: Bridal Party (premiered at the Gotham Screen Film Festival), Yes and No, and Reality Check, as well as the web series Ciao Grandma.

 LoGiudice then created her second solo play, Garbo Dreams, about Greta Garbo's life and last days.
 The site-specific piece played in NYC, including Stage Left Studio, Casa Belvedere and Galerie St. George.
 The Red Room performances with Michael Arenella were given mention in The New York Times.

-Several other projects based on Garbo's life evolved concurrently with the play under LoGiudice's new production company In the Midst Productions.